Ellomenos

 Ellomenos (Ελλομένος) is a former municipality on the island of Lefkada, Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Lefkada, of which it is a municipal unit.
 It is located in the southeastern part of the island, and has a land area of 56.017 km².
-Its population was 3,570 at the 2011 census.
-The seat of the municipality was in the town of Nydri (pop.
-971).
-Its next largest towns are Vlychó (440), Perigiáli (315), and Kallithéa (428).
+Its population was 3,832 at the 2021 census.
+The seat of the municipality was in the town of Nydri.

 Subdivisions

 The municipal unit Ellomenos is subdivided into the following communities (constituent villages in brackets):